-Maren Abbott (Amanda Righetti) maybe smoking hot but her workaholic husband is not interested even when she turns up to his work just wearing sexy lingerie.
-Deciding to do something about it she joins a web site for husbands and wives looking for extra marital affairs where she connects with Lucas (Frank Chiesurin).
+Maren Abbott (Amanda Righetti - Shadow of Fear) maybe attractive but her workaholic husband is not interested even when she turns up to his office just wearing sexy lingerie.
+Deciding to do something about it she joins a web site for husbands and wives looking for extra marital affairs which is where she makes contact with Lucas (Frank Chiesurin).
 But someone is using the web site to murder those who meet up for adulterous affairs and whilst Maren can't go through with cheating on her husband finds herself being targeted by a killer with unfinished business.

 What this all boils down to is that "Wandering Eye" is pretty much everything you expect from a made for TV thriller.
 It has a reasonable idea which suffers from not being fleshed out enough and too many contrivances when it comes to the crime being solved.